-

 inequalities on number lines; and Supporting Standard

 (C) write a corresponding real-world problem given a one-variable, two step equation or inequality.
-Supporting Standard
+Supporting Standard - Expressions, equations, and relationships.

 (A) model and solve one-variable, two-step equations and inequalities;